zaphosting/docs/en/fivem_txadmin_features.md

 If whitelisting is enabled, we can also specify here what message should come on connect if a player is not yet whitelisted.

-The option "Wipe Pending Whitelist On txAdmin Start" determines whether the whitelisting requests that are created when connecting should be deleted when TxAdmin restarts, if the whitelisting requests are processed over several days, it is best to disable this option.
+The option "Wipe Pending Whitelist On txAdmin Start" determines whether the whitelisting requests that are created when connecting should be deleted when txAdmin restarts, if the whitelisting requests are processed over several days, it is best to disable this option.

 ### Discord

-In the last menu of the settings we can set a Discord Bot, which posts information about TxAdmin in a channel, for this the Discord Bot token and the channel ID, in which this information should be posted, must be entered.
+In the last menu of the settings we can set a Discord Bot, which posts information about txAdmin in a channel, for this the Discord Bot token and the channel ID, in which this information should be posted, must be entered.

 ![](https://screensaver01.zap-hosting.com/index.php/s/NNKTBSSB5DXLXiQ/preview)